Academic Advising Frequently Asked Questions

 - You can see your advisor anytime.
 However, you should meet with your advisor prior to the registration period.
 During the registration period advisors are very busy which could create extended waiting times.
 Meeting with your advisor during non-registration periods has advantages.
 Not only can you talk with your advisor about classes for the upcoming semester, but you can also talk with them about your career goals or other matters.

 - Do I need an appointment to see my advisor?

-- Yes and no. During busy registration times an appointment is required in order for the advisor to manage their caseload.
-However, advisors do include time to meet with walk-ins during the registration period with questions that don’t require much time to answer.
+- Yes and no. During busy registration times an appointment is required in order for the advisor to manage his/her caseload.
+Advisors do include Office Hours to meet with returning students who may walk-in during the registration period with questions that don’t require much time to answer.
 Contact your advisor for his/her Office Hours.
 All new students must make an appointment to see their assigned advisor.
 During non-registration periods, students can walk-in and ask to meet with their advisor; however, advisors are not always available for walk-ins.
 Students may be asked to return during Office Hours, wait until their advisor is available, or email their advisor for the best time to meet.

 - How involved are advisors in helping me choose the right courses?

 - Very involved.
 DCCC advisors are committed to helping you complete requirements for a college degree.
 They will offer suggestions on what courses to take and their recommendations will be based on your other responsibilities.
 Ultimately it’s the student’s responsibility to register for and complete the courses required for their degree.
 And if the goal is to transfer, become familiar with the admission requirements for the four-year institution of interest.

 - How long does a typical advising session last?